Kenshiro-28/MAGI/README.md

 # MAGI

-MAGI is an autonomous agent that leverages the LLaMA model to offer an open-source AI accessible to everyone.
+MAGI is an autonomous agent that leverages the Llama 2 model to offer an open-source AI accessible to everyone.
 MAGI is designed to run efficiently on consumer-grade hardware and features a plugin system that enables Internet browsing and remote operation through Telegram.

 ## Prime Directives